The OU Design Group has varied research interests.

 Design Beyond Smart

 Socio-technical perspectives in sustainable innovation explore the urban environment as a smart, connected infrastructure delivering new innovation and enterprise in its wake.
-This project critiques the urban ‘smart’ and seeks to develop a typology of wisdom in the made and lived urban environment.
+We’re interested in research that questions ideas of ‘smart’ in the made and lived urban environments.

 Design Ecologies and Ecoliteracies

 There is an urgent imperative to acknowledge Earth limits and respond to our current problems with ecological sensibility.
 In the shifting landscapes of products, services and systems, we need new wisdom, knowledge and skills to remake the made world in ecologically resilient ways.
-This project explores how we reimagine and redefine design literacies for the connected ecologies that surround us, and yet, are still invisible to us.
+I am interested in discussing research projects that reimagine and redefine design literacies for sustainability – particularly product literacies.
+Email me if you are interested in doctoral research that explores: product sufficiency; circular design strategies; sustainable consumption; and design-led ecoliteracy (particularly for school-age children).

 Contact Dr Emma Dewberry